GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_function.md

 ## SCRIPT OVERVIEW

-- For now, each script is hazard specific, because each hazard has its own metrics and thresholds; we are looking to build a better interface.
-- Script runs on one country at time to keep the calculation time manageable.
+- Script runs on one country, one hazard at time to keep the calculation time manageable.
 - The analysis is carried at the resolution of the exposure layer.
-For prototype, worldpop is 100m.
+E.g. when using Worldpop exposure layer, it is 100x100 meters.
 - User input is required to define country, exposure layer, and settings.
 - Settings affect how the processing runs (min theshold).
-- The core of the analysis is raster calculation, combinining exposure and hazard value through an impact function
+- The core of the analysis is raster calculation, combinining exposure and hazard value through an impact function.
-- The information is then aggregated at ADM level using zonal statistic
+- The information is then aggregated at ADM level using zonal statistic.
-- The expected annual impact (EAI) is computed by multiplying the impact value with its exceedence frequency (1/RPi - 1/RPj) of the scenario.
+- The expected annual impact (EAI) is computed by multiplying the impact value with its exceedence frequency (1/RPi - 1/RPj) depending on the scenario.
 The exceedance frequency curve (EFC) is plotted.
 - Table results are exported in excel format, map rsults are exported in gpkg format.

 ## SCRIPT STRUCTURE